anjangpangesu/E-LABorate/README.md

 | Vinsensius Adrian Wijaya  | A168DKX4387 | Mobile Development |

 ### Language
-We use two programming languages to create the backend of the e-LABorate application:
+We use two programming languages to create the backend of the e-LABorate application.
 |            Name           |        Implementation of      |         Documentation        |
 |---------------------------|------------------------------ |------------------------------|
 | Node.js                   | Create All API, ex: Diagnosis | https://nodejs.org/en/docs   |
 | Python                    | Create Diagnosis API          | https://docs.python.org/3.9/ |

 ### Tools
-We use multiple tools in the development of the e-LABorate application:
+We use multiple tools in the development of the e-LABorate application.
 |            Name           |         Implementation of  |                  Link                  |
 |---------------------------|----------------------------|----------------------------------------|
 | Visual Studio Code        | Text Editor                | https://code.visualstudio.com/download |